| The Cicely Osmond Collection provides a detailed

 and training.
 It includes photographs, posters, children's books

+and correspondence.
 Cicely Osmond was a teacher, socialist and keen Esperantist,

 who also wrote Nature Notes in the Daily Worker during